 Please note: To be considered an official transcript, the transcript must be sent directly from your institution(s) or through an electronic transcript vendor retained by that institution.
 Transcripts submitted by enrolled or prospective students are considered unofficial documents, even if they are in a sealed envelope provided to you by the issuing university.

-Short essays: Applicants are required to submit written responses to several short essay prompts, which must be uploaded to the online application.
+Applicants are required to submit written responses to several short essay prompts, which must be uploaded to the online application.

-In this context, your “portfolio” may include one or more of the following (up to three total submissions):
+Your portfolio may include one or more of the following (up to three total submissions):

 Audio recordings can include performances of original music, readings of creative texts, etc. Note: Audio recordings of non-original content are discouraged as evidence of creativity, but they may be included to supplement other creative entries and show high levels of ability in performing or production techniques.

 Evidence of scientific or technological work: This submission should cover scientific or technological projects, residencies or internships that required abilities in and/or integration of multiple disciplines or creative problem-solving.
-Evidence may include abstracts, research papers, photos, wireframes, schematics, video, etc.
+Evidence may include abstracts, photos, wireframes, schematics, video, etc.

 PLEASE NOTE: It is impossible to efficiently review lengthy or large submissions.
 If you wish for faculty to understand your creative output in the application process, we strongly urge careful selection and curation to show your best work in the most concise way possible.
 Excerpts, clip reels, and compilations are preferable to complete submissions.
 It is also important to select entries that will differentiate you from others and highlight your individuality.

-Letters of recommendation: The online application requires two references.
+The online application requires two references.
 You should request recommendations from those who can speak to your professional or academic readiness to attend a rigorous graduate program.
 You should request these letters from your recommenders through the online application.